Expectations & Suggestions

 To receive Internship credit:

 Most students will complete their internship during the summer before their senior year or during their senior year.
-It would not be wise to attempt to satisfy this requirement before your junior year.
+It would generally not be wise to attempt to satisfy this requirement before your junior year.

 1. Secure an approved internship (approved by your adviser) and complete the JBU Internship Approval Form prior to commencing work.

-4. Write a substantial and intelligent paper describing your learning experience.
-This paper may take the form of a journal if you like.
-Papers should be 5-10 pages long and should not only describe your company and your position but also discuss the kinds of learning experiences you had.
+3. Write a substantial and intelligent paper describing your learning experience.
+This paper may take the form of a journal or blog if you like.
+Papers should be several pages long and should not only describe your company and your position there but should discuss the kinds of learning experiences you had.
 What did you learn at your internship that you did not learn in school?
 Samples of your work are welcome as well.